DOD Change to Tuition Assistance Program

-The program offers services to help each eligible disabled veteran reach his or her rehabilitation goal.
-These services include vocational and personal counseling, education and training, financial aid, job assistance, and, if needed, medical and dental treatment.
+The program offers services to help each eligible disabled veteran reach their rehabilitation goal.
+These services include vocational and personal counseling, education and training, financial aid, job assistance, and if needed, medical and dental treatment.
 Services generally last up to 48 months and can be extended in certain instances.

 To be eligible, the veteran should first be awarded a monthly VA disability compensation payment (in most cases) and must have received or will receive a discharge that is other than dishonorable.
 Eligibility is also based on meeting the following conditions:

-- a VA service-connected disability rating of 10 percent or more
+- a VA service-connected disability (SCD) rating of 10 percent or more

 Detailed information and the online application are available at benefits.va.gov/vocrehab/ or contact the Veteran Readiness and Employment program, 3506 West Tyvola Road, Marshall Park Clinic, Charlotte, NC 28208.
 Telephone: 800.827.1000